SamBell2/SamBell2.github.io/src/index.md

 - **Programming**: I know how to program in many languages (e.g. C, HTML/CSS, and Go, to name a few), but my strongest are Python and Java.
 - **Electronics**: Soldering, PCB Design (KiCad), and simply being able to work out how stuff should work.
 - **Tools**: Git, Raspberry Pi, CAD (Autodesk Inventor & OpenSCAD)
-- **Systems**: I understand how systems like Linux work due to me constantly changing, fixing and improving it on my own computer.
+- **Systems**: I understand how systems like Linux work due to me constantly changing, fixing and improving them on my own computer.

 ### **Soft Skills**
 - **Problem Solving** - I have come across many challenges over my 5 years of making, and seeing as my family and friends aren't interested in coding or making, I have to solve everything myself using the internet, magazines and books.
 This has made me pretty good at problem solving.